kristinakatriel/unsw-group-capstone-project/README.md

 > 2. You can install this app on multiple sites.
 > <br><br>

+If there are any changes made, follow these steps:

 - First, `npm run build` (in the `flashcards/frontend` directory) and then `forge deploy --environment development` (in the `flashcards` directory) command when you want to persist code changes.
-- You will not need to run `forge install` again as once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.
+- You will not need to run `forge install` again as once the app is installed on the site you want to use it.

 ## Functionality